en4ble1337/proxmox-tools/beszel-monitor-pve.md

 ## Step 1: Install Beszel Hub

-Install the Beszel hub using Docker with persistent storage :[1]
+Install the Beszel hub using Docker with persistent storage as docker run

 ```bash
 # Create Docker volume for persistent data